Cherreads

 Chapter 14 - Chapter 14: Fate Thread Reaction

-Lilithra stood alone in her private courtyard as the night settled fully around the estate.
-The lanterns along the walls burned steadily, their light soft and contained, casting gentle halos across the stone floor.
-The air carried the faint scent of flowering vines from beyond the walls, mixed with the cool mineral smell of stone that had absorbed years of moonlight and qi.
+Lilithra stood alone in her private courtyard as night settled fully over the estate.
+Lanterns along the walls burned steadily, their light soft and contained.
+The air carried the faint scent of flowering vines and the cool mineral smell of stone touched by years of moonlight and qi.

 The world shifted.

-Its glow had dimmed to a sickly pale shade, the color uneven along its length.
-Frayed strands peeled away from it like loose fibers, dissolving into nothing before they could reconnect.
-The tension that had once held it taut was gone, replaced by slack uncertainty.
+The thread was dim, its color uneven.
+Frayed strands peeled away and dissolved before reconnecting.
+The tension that once held it taut was gone, replaced by slack uncertainty.

 Lilithra remained still.

 Ling had been efficient.
 The timing matched.
-Whatever fragile future Heaven had allotted to that young man had ended completely, not diminished or diverted, but erased.
-With his life gone, his fate had nowhere left to anchor.
+Whatever fragile future Heaven had allotted to that young man had ended completely — not diminished, not diverted.
+Erased.

 She turned her perception toward herself, toward the thread that represented her own existence.
 It was closer, more immediate, and far heavier in presence.
 Where others' threads floated lightly, hers pressed against her awareness with unmistakable weight.